bwu62/stat240-revamp/docs/01-setup.md

 :::

-First, we will install the latest R release, **version 4.5.1 released on Jun 13, 2025**; then we will install Rstudio.
+First, we will install the latest R release, **version 4.5.2 released on Oct 31, 2025**; then we will install Rstudio.
 The instructions below are separated by operating system, depending on if you have a [Windows](#setup-win) or [Mac](#setup-mac) machine.

  - If you have a Linux system, follow one of the linked instructions [here](https://cloud.r-project.org/bin/linux).
  - If you have a Chromebook, try [these steps](https://levente.littvay.hu/chromebook).